ollama/ollama/README.md

 #### Using Docker 🐳

+**Important:** When using Docker to install Ollama Web UI, make sure to include the `-v ollama-webui:/app/backend/data` in your Docker command.
+This step is crucial as it ensures your database is properly mounted and prevents any loss of data.

 If Ollama is hosted on your local machine and accessible at [http://127.0.0.1:11434/](http://127.0.0.1:11434/), run the following command:

 ```bash